krlan2789/apps-link/README.md

 - Designed and implemented API endpoints for user registration, authentication, posting messages, and viewing messages.
 - Handled data retrieval and storage using appropriate database solutions.
 - Ensured API security and performance through best practices and optimization techniques.
-- Collaborated with frontend developers to ensure seamless integration and functionality.

 **Technologies:**